GenealogyCollective/gprime-archive/README.md

 ------------

 * --site-dir=PATH - The directory of the gPrime site directory (required)
-* --config-file=FILE - The config file of these options (optional)
+* --config-file=FILE - A config file of these options (optional)
-* --sitename="Site Name" - Name to use for the site (optional, gPrime is default)
+* --sitename="Site Name" - Name to use for the site (optional, "gPrime" is default)
-* --language=LANG_CODE - Language code (eg, "fr") for language to show webpages
+* --language=LANG_CODE - Language code (eg, "fr") for language to show webpages ("en", English, is default)
 * --create=TREE-NAME - Create a site directory (given by --site-dir) and family tree database with TREE-NAME
-* --add-user - Interactively enter a username and password
+* --add-user=USERNAME - Add a username and password; prompts for password if --password not given
-* --remove-user - Remove a user
+* --remove-user=USERNAME - Remove a user's username and password from "SITE-DIR/passwd" file
-* --change-password - Change a user's password
+* --change-password=USERNAME - Change a user's password; prompts for password if --password not given
+* --password=PASSWORD - Use with --change-password, or --add-user (this option is not recommended)
 * --import-file=FILENAME - Import a Gramps-supported file type (.ged, .gramps, .json, etc.)
-* --port=PORT-NUMBER - Port to use (8000 is default)
+* --port=PORT-NUMBER - Port to listen on (8000 is default)
-* --hostname=LOCALHOST - Hostname to use (localhost is default)
+* --hostname=LOCALHOST - Hostname to listen on ("localhost" is default)
 * --server=True|False - Start the server?
 Default is True
 * --open-browser=True|False - open a web browser on startup?
-* --debug=True|False - Use to see additional debugging information
+* --debug=True|False - Use to see additional debugging information; useful for development (auto-restarts server)
-* --xsrf=True/False - Use cross-site request forgery protection
+* --xsrf=True/False - Use cross-site request forgery protection (recommended)
-* --help - List additional options
+* --help - List additional options and details

 Common variations
 -----------------